cyber-geiger/toolbox-communicationApi/iOSDocumentation.md

     }

-    //when the app was fully closed
+    // Gets called when the app was fully closed.
+    // Sets up the flutter method channel for communication
-    override func application(_ application: UIApplication,
+    // Flutter calls with the method "url" open the URL passed on to it override func application(_ application: UIApplication,
                               didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?
     ) -> Bool {
         controller = window?.rootViewController as?
 FlutterViewController
         messageChannel = FlutterMethodChannel(name: "cyber-geiger.eu/communication", binaryMessenger: controller!.binaryMessenger)

         messageChannel!.setMethodCallHandler({
             (call: FlutterMethodCall, result: @escaping FlutterResult) -> Void in if (call.method == "url") {